itsflores/shopify-challenge-2021/README.md

 ## General notes

-**All** components except for the serach bar and modal were developed from scratch and implemented based on the design system that was made as part of this challenge.
+**All** components except for the search bar and modal were developed from scratch and implemented based on the design system that was made as part of this challenge.

 The application is fully responsive on mobile devices and it has an accessible score of **97** as tested by Google lighthouse.
 This was achieved by using semantic elements as well as proper aria labels for actions.